quentind/scratch/README.md

-# TITLE
+# Scratch

-Starting point for new builds.
+This is my starting point for new builds.